 - Is the office clean, private, and inviting?

-- Is parking convenient, or is public transit nearby?
+- Is parking convenient or public transit nearby?

-- Do they offer online scheduling and telehealth sessions?
+- Do they offer telehealth sessions and online scheduling?

-- Are they on time for your sessions?
+- Are they on time and consistent with appointments?

 Why These Factors Matter

-Even the most qualified therapist may not be the best fit if their office is hard to get to or if scheduling conflicts make consistent attendance difficult.
-A therapist who respects your time and offers flexible options makes therapy less stressful and more accessible.
+Even the most qualified therapist may not be the best fit if their office is hard to get to or if scheduling makes consistent attendance difficult.
+A therapist who respects your time and offers flexible options makes therapy easier to sustain, and consistency is what produces results.

-Many providers now offer online scheduling, which can make booking appointments a breeze.
-If you plan to use insurance, it is crucial to understand your health insurance and contact your insurance company to confirm whether the therapist accepts your specific insurance plan.
-Find out if the therapist provides the necessary forms for reimbursement or works directly with your insurer.
-Make sure your therapist can provide timely, accurate billing records.
-Transparency in payment policies is also key—look for sliding scales or payment plans if affordability is a concern.
+Many providers now offer online scheduling, which makes booking easier.
+If you plan to use insurance, contact your insurance company directly to confirm whether the therapist accepts your specific plan, and find out if they handle insurance directly or provide forms for reimbursement.
+Transparency in payment is also important — look for sliding scales or payment plans if affordability is a concern, and don’t hesitate to ask about it.

-Many state licensing boards maintain online directories of licensed therapists.
-These resources can help you verify a therapist’s credentials and find professionals nearby.
-Understand the differences between a social worker, a psychologist, and a medical doctor.
+Most state licensing boards maintain online directories of licensed therapists.
+These resources let you verify credentials and confirm the therapist is in good standing.
+It is also worth understanding the differences between a social worker, a psychologist, and a medical doctor, since each has different training and scope.

 Evaluating Therapists During Your Search